 WCAG 2.2 Compliance, Explained

 That’s where the Web Content Accessibility Guidelines (WCAG) come in.
-Published by the World Wide Web Consortium (W3C), WCAG is a set of accessibility standards that are intended to improve digital experiences for people with disabilities.
+Published by the World Wide Web Consortium (W3C), WCAG is a set of accessibility standards intended to improve digital experiences for people with disabilities.

 What Is WCAG 2.2?